exonum/exonum-doc/src/architecture/serialization.md

 Slices like structures have header and body.
 Each element takes 8 bytes in the header for a corresponding segment pointer.
 If slice consists of fixed-length elements, then its body contain elements themselves.
-If slice consists of var-length elements, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located further in memory.
+If slice consists of var-length elements, the body of such a slice contains segment pointers to the elements of the slice, and elements themselves are located further in memory as segments as per the validation rules.

 Number of the slice elements is specified in the header of structure containing the slice.